PietroSmusi04/minimum-spanning-tree/Prolog/readme.txt

 the graph boh:
 read_graph(boh, 'my_graph.csv').
-This cleans out all the arcs and vertices contained in boh, and adds all the arcs contain. printing the graph will lead to:
+This cleans out all the arcs and vertices contained in boh, and adds all the arcs contained in 'my_graph.csv'. printing the graph after that will lead to:

 ?- list_graph(boh).
 :- dynamic vertex/2.